LiaoJimmy/effective-typescript/pages/item38.md

 :: content ::

-# Use the Narrowest Possible Scope for any Types
+# any for entire lifetime

 ```ts {monaco}
 type Pizza = {